vascokk/rivus_cep/README.md

 ```

 The query is started with `rivus_cep:load_query/4`.
-It takes as arguments: query name, query string, list of event producers and list of query result subscribers.
+It takes as arguments: query string, list of event producers, list of query result subscribers and options as a proplist.

 Each query worker will register itself to the  [gproc](https://github.com/uwiger/gproc) process registry, for the events listed in the "from" clause.